How to create your own WordPress blog in just 5 easy steps. (Last updated March 17, 2017)

-So let’s get started: here’s how to create a WordPress website in five quick steps.
+So let’s get started: here’s how to create a WordPress website hosted by Bluehost in five easy steps.

 Take some time to decide what your blog will be mainly about.
 Your domain name is what people type into their browser to get to your website.
 Though it’s tempting to choose something funny or flashy, pick a domain that both represents your blog and makes it easy for people to find you.

 For example, “zonacooks.com” is better than “zonasblog.com” because searchers that are looking for recipes to cook are more likely to find my content.
 The decision to register your domain name will depend on your reasons for building the website.
 Try to use a .com name, if possible, and keep it as short as possible white still representing you.
 It is much easier for readers to remember.

 One of the advantages of using a hosting service like Bluehost (which WordPress recommends) is that you can purchase your domain name and hosting service from the same provider.
 Simply type in your desired domain name, click on the “next” button, and the system will verify whether your choice is available.
 You can also choose an alternative top-level domain from the drop-down menu.
 For example, you may want .club or .us instead of .com (the choice is your but I highly recommend a .com).

 On the next page, enter your Account info.
 You must use a legitimate email address.

 3 – Choose your billing plan